arangodb/docs/3.5/security-security-options.md

 #### Endpoint access

-The endpoint black/white listing limits access to external http resources.
+The endpoint black/white listing limits access to external HTTP resources.
-In contrast to the URLs specified in the javascript code, the filters have to be specified in the ArangoDB endpoints notation:
+In contrast to the URLs specified in the JavaScript code, the filters have to be specified in the ArangoDB endpoints notation:

 - http:// => tcp://
 - https:// => ssl://
 - no protocol will match http and https.

-Filtering is done on the protocol, hostname / IP-Address, and the port.
+Filtering is done on the protocol, hostname / IP address, and the port.

 Specifying `arangodb.org` will match:
  - `https://arangodb.org:777`